 Pier Park is the center of activity, with restaurants, shops, and a giant Ferris wheel overlooking the Gulf.
 For a more nature-focused experience, St. Andrews State Park is just a short drive away, offering hiking trails, snorkeling, and access to Shell Island.
 If you’re into fishing, the Russell-Fields Pier is a prime spot for catching mackerel and pompano.
 In the evening, the beachfront comes alive with bonfires, live music, and fresh seafood at places like Schooners.
 Whether you’re looking for adventure or a relaxing beach day, Panama City Beach has something for everyone.

-Frequently Asked Questions (FAQs) about the Best Things to Do in the Florida Panhandle
+FAQs about Fun Things to Do in the Florida Panhandle

-Looking for more content on the top things to do in the Florida Panhandle?
-Here are some popular questions (and answers) I get that will help you plan your trip to the Florida Panhandle:
+Looking for more on what to see and do in the Florida Panhandle?
+Here are some popular questions (and answers) I get that will help you plan your trip.

 What’s the best time to visit the Florida Panhandle?